-Even when countries open to UK travellers, they may still require you to provide proof of a negative PCR test on arrival (or proof of two vaccine doses).
+Even when countries open up to UK travellers, they may still require you to provide proof of a negative PCR test on arrival (or proof of two vaccine doses).
 Tests are an additional cost to the holiday and each country will have different requirements.
 Always check entry requirements and add up the additional costs of testing to see whether it’s affordable before booking.
-See where to get cheap Covid-19 tests for travel.

 Will vaccination expiry date rules affect my trip?

-Austria and Croatia have announced a ‘maximum validity period’ for double jabbed travellers.
-This means that according to Austria (which is on the green list) and Croatia (which is on the green watchlist), your ‘fully vaccinated’ status only lasts up to 270 days (around nine months) from your second jab.
-No other EU countries have announced vaccine expiry dates.
-The UK government has not announced any plans for booster jabs, meaning those attempting to travel to Austria or Croatia may face problems from 270 after their second dose.
+Austria, Croatia and Switzerland have announced a ‘maximum validity period’ for double jabbed travellers.
+This means that according to those countries , your ‘fully vaccinated’ status only lasts up to 270 days (around nine months) from your second jab.

 Can I take a holiday to countries on the red list?